input-output-hk/vrf-optimisation-tests/README.md

 ```

 We are also studying the possibility of not relying on a fork of libsodium,
-and insted use it as a library.
+and instead use it as a library.
 For that, we also benchmark the performance
 of the operations available in the API vs the internal operations.
 A run
 with 100_000 iterations get us the following numbers.